[Updated 5 July 2019]

 Credit: @hijabimeetsworld on Instagram

+As Muslim travellers, finding the nearest prayer space is of utmost concern.
 The entire world can also be a prayer space, if you allow it to be.
 I’ve seen people pray by the sidewalk in Mecca, taxi drivers have been photographed in mid-prayer on top of their vehicles in New York and so on.
 A famous quote by Rumi is as follows: “Witness His wonders, lose yourself in awe.”
 Allah SWT has always encouraged us to travel – to see His creations and be reminded of Him.
 Expand your horizons, throw all doubts out of the window and stop limiting yourself!

 Even if you’re never been a victim of a tourist trap, you’ve probably heard all kinds of horror stories from your friends and family.
 From getting pick-pocketed in broad daylight, being offered ‘free gifts’ from strangers who’ll demand payment later, to more extreme cases like being practically held hostage by the shop-owner who refuses to let you go without making a purchase, being a traveller has its risks.